Basics of Medicare Supplement Insurance

 Medicare Supplement insurance plans come with a monthly premium and insurance companies can set their monthly premiums differently.
 There are three types of pricing:

 - Community-rated/no-age-rated: The premium is not based on your age

 - Issue-age-rated/entry-age-rated: The premium is based on the age you are when you buy the plan

 - Attained-age-rated: The premium is based on your current age and goes up as you get older

 There can be big cost differences among insurance companies for the same coverage, so you may want to compare prices before enrolling in a plan.

-Medicare Supplement plans don’t cover everything
+Medicare Supplement insurance plans don’t cover everything

-All Medicare Supplement plans cover at least 50%, and up to 100% of the following four benefits (different plans cover different amounts):
+All Medicare Supplement insurance plans cover at least 50%, and up to 100% of the following four benefits (different plans cover different amounts):

 - Medicare Part A coinsurance